 As mandated by Security Council resolutions 2248 (2015), 2279 (2016) and 2303 (2016), the Secretary-General appointed on 5 May 2017 former President of Burkina Faso, Michel Kafando as his Special Envoy to provide assistance to the efforts of the East African Community (EAC) for political dialogue among all Burundians as well as to lead and coordinate the UN political efforts to promote peace and sustainable development in Burundi.
 The Special Envoy’s team in Bujumbura has been working with the EAC and the African Union as part of a Joint Technical Working Group (JTWG) to facilitate and support the process, previously under the leadership of Special Adviser to the Secretary-General, Jamal Benomar.

 Progress since the end of civil war in the 1990s

-With UN support, five elections were conducted in 2010, from the communal to the national level.
+In 2010 the UN provided electoral support to five elections, from the communal to the national level.
 One result was a record representation of women in public office -- over a third of elected officials and almost half of the government ministers.

 In 2005 the UN Operations in Burundi (ONUB) organized the 2005 election in the context of the country emerging from conflict.
 The former Special Representative of the Secretary-General, Parfait Onanga-Anyanga, was a member of a strategic consultative committee which aimed to assess key aspects of international community assistance to the process.
 The Peacebuilding Fund (PBF) availed resources for the production of 1,000,000 identity cards.
 The UN Development Program (UNDP) was also a member of key electoral technical committees and supported fund mobilization.
 The elections came off successfully under the watchful presence of BINUB’s blue helmets.